heptarch/heptarch.github.io/drafts/cone.md

 ## II. <a href="#toc">Overture</a><a id="sec-2" name="sec-2"></a>

-A cone is a naturally poetic shape: it radiates outward from a point, conveying via space what a stone dropped in a pond does through time.
-It is a spatial ripple.
-We will let this ripple carry us away from the object of our meditations and into art, literature, poetry, math, physics, architecture, engineering, and other realms.
+A cone is a naturally poetic shape: it radiates outward from a point, conveying via space what a stone dropped in a pond does through time; it is a spatial ripple.
+We will let this ripple carry us away from the object of our meditations and into the diverse realms of art, literature, poetry, philosophy, math, physics, architecture, and engineering.

 ## List

 - Self-organized criticality
+- Fearful cone of Pascal
 - Light cone
 - Designing a tiny house?
 - Cezanne / mountain
 - Mohr circle
 - Wang Wei / chinese poem
 - Ording / proof of volume of cone?
+- Appolonnius / Kepler
 - Queneau / EiS scenario
 - Stevens / poem
-- Bach
+- Bach / developing echos of form
-- Exam design
+- Exam design / dunce cap
-- Boulee-style monolith?
+- Boulee-style monolith? scifi
+- Zen?
+Something about Enso